istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 This guide requires that you have two Kubernetes clusters with any of the supported Kubernetes versions: {{< supported_kubernetes_versions >}}.

 The first cluster is the {{< gloss >}}external control plane{{< /gloss >}} cluster with the Istio `default` profile installed in the `istio-system` namespace.
-This installs an ingress gateway in the `istio-system` namespace which provides mesh sidecars access to the external istiod that is also installed on this cluster in the `external-istiod` namespace.
+This installs an ingress gateway and istiod in the `istio-system` namespace.
+The ingress gateway provides mesh sidecars access to the external istiod that is also installed on this cluster in the `external-istiod` namespace.

 The second cluster is a {{< gloss >}}remote cluster{{< /gloss >}} hosting the mesh.
 Its Kubernetes API server also provides the configuration for the control plane (istiod) running in the external cluster.